ashish0kumar/CineTV/README.md

+# CineTV Website

-# Movies and shows website built using html, css, javascript and TMDB API.
+Movies and shows website built using html, css, javascript and TMDB API.